 Numbers are values.
 Strings are values.
 Booleans are values.
 In Functional Programming, functions simply are simply values as well.
 This view on programming leads to an elegant and expressive programming paradigm which we will investigate in this course.
 During the course, we will use the programming language Haskell.
 The majority of the concepts we will consider applies in other (functional) languages as well.

 Participants are not expected to be fluent in Haskell from the beginning.
 We will spend the first three weeks of the semester on a Haskell Ramp-Up.
 Things will progress rather fast, though.
 The majority of the semester will be used for the good stuff: intermediate and advanced topics, of which there are plenty.

 This course will provide an introduction to Haskell (first half) and then touch on intermediate-level topics.
 We will discuss (topics in parentheses will be addressed if we'll find the time):

-Discussion around this course and Haskell in general are encouraged in the forum.
-Please stop by regularly, have a look, and say "hi".
+Discussion around this course and Haskell in general are encouraged in the forum. ⚠️ If you want to participate in the exercises, you absolutely need to register in the forum, as we use it to create/administer student accounts in this course.
+Thus, please stop by regularly, have a look, and say "hi".